bruceravel/demeter/documentation/DPG/data/athena.rst

     $data -> plot('E');

 The ``$data`` scalar contains a Data object.
-Internally, the ``record`` method does the following
+Internally, the ``record`` method does the following behind the scenes:

 .. code-block:: perl

    $data = Demeter::Data->new();

-setting attributes appropriately and pushing the associated data arrays into :demeter:`ifeffit`.
+then sets attributes from values in the project file.
+It then pushes the associated data arrays into :demeter:`ifeffit` (or :demeter:`larch`).

 You can import several records at a time by specifying a list of record
 identifiers: